AikateriniT/H5-Uryyb-Greb/README.md

     - How is the data protected?

 KeePassXC places controls over the access to this data so other applications cannot read it (unless they have administrative rights).
+By default, KeePassXC prevents recordings and screenshots of the application window on Windows and macOS.
+This prevents inadvertent spillage of information during meetings and disallows other applications to capture the window contents.

 With these two password managers the encryption used is AES-256 The Advanced Encryption Standard (AES), also known by its original name Rijndael, is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.